Auto Insurance

 Statistically, drivers in this age group are at the highest risk for car accidents.
 This is why young people pay the highest insurance premiums, on average, of any demographic.

-Luckily for young drivers in some provinces, such as Manitoba and Saskatchewan, public auto insurance rates are set by the provincial government and don’t consider age when determining premiums.
-But that’s not the case of the rest of Canada.
+For provinces with public auto insurance, rates are set by the provincial government and don’t factor in age when determining premiums.
+But while the lucky young drivers in Manitoba, Saskatchewan and other provinces get some relief, that’s not the case for drivers in the rest of Canada.

 Get listed on your parents’ insurance policy